Naturality and mapping class groups in Heegaard Floer homology: Simplifying moves on Heegaard diagrams

 \subsection{Codimension-2}

 We consider the various types of singularities from Theorem~\ref{thm:2-param} in Section~\ref{sec:transl-codim-2}, in an order that is more convenient for this section.
+For each type of singularity, we will construct a resolved bordered decomposition $\mathcal{R}'$, as described at the beginning of Section~\ref{sec:simplify}.

-The links of singularities of type~\ref{item:A1a}--\ref{item:A1d} and~\ref{item:link-A2} from Theorem~\ref{thm:2-param} (involving pairs of handleslides) are easy, we do not modify these during the resolution process.
+The links of singularities of type~\ref{item:A1a}--\ref{item:A1d} and~\ref{item:link-A2} from Theorem~\ref{thm:2-param} (involving pairs of handleslides) are easy, and we do not modify these during the resolution process.
 After choosing arbitrary spanning trees, we get a loop in $\G_{(M,\g)}$ where each edge is an $\a$- or $\b$-equivalence.
 Any strong Heegaard invariant $F$ applied to this loop commutes.
 Indeed, such a loop can be subdivided into triangles where each edge is of the same color, and some rectangles with two opposite edges blue and two opposite edges red.
-The commutativity of $F$ along a triangle is guaranteed by the Functoriality axiom of Definition~\ref{def:strong-Heegaard}, whereas for the rectangles -- each of which is a distinguished rectangle of type~\eqref{item:rect-alpha-beta} in the sense of Definition~\ref{def:distinguished-rect} -- we can use the Commutativity axiom.
+The commutativity of $F$ along a triangle is guaranteed by the Functoriality Axiom of Definition~\ref{def:strong-Heegaard}, whereas for the rectangles -- each of which is a distinguished rectangle of type~\eqref{item:rect-alpha-beta} in the sense of Definition~\ref{def:distinguished-rect} -- we can use the Commutativity Axiom.

 Next, we consider a singularity of type~\ref{item:link-B3}.
-This essentially is just changing the type of destabilization, and can be done with no singularities in the resolved bifurcation diagram $\mathcal{R}'$, as long as the choice of orientation for simplifying the stabilization is appropriate.
+This essentially is just changing the type of destabilization, and can be done with no singularities in the resolved bifurcation diagram $\mathcal{R}'$, as long as the choice of orientation for resolving the stabilization is consistent along the stabilization stratum.
 An example is shown in Figure~\ref{fig:simplify-9a}.